sinpaiiii/MarvelBlog/README.md

 **MARVEL** is a recently set-up R&D Laboratory in University Visveswaraya College of Engineering, Bangalore.
-It is a solely student run environment, funded by the alumni through the **UVCE Graduates Association** and is taken care by Mr. Satish, whom the students refer to as "Satish anna".
+It is a solely student run environment, funded by the alumni through the **UVCE Graduates Association** and is taken care by Mr. Satish A G, whom the students refer to as "Satish anna".
 It is located beside the library next to Minchu.
 It is a place where innovative and enthusiastic minds get together and work on projects and curate a syllabus for new learners.
 A system without any hierarchy, where all the students are trained to handle any given situation in the most diplomatic way possible.

 ![hey](UVCE_03.jpg)